8 times powder room wall decor went bold – and why you should try it in yours

 2. Create a color surprise

-London-based interior designers Salvesen Graham chose to add a pop of color to this powder room with a dynamic Beata Heuman wallpaper.
+London-based interior designers Salvesen Graham's cloakroom ideas include adding a pop of color with a dynamic Beata Heuman wallpaper.

 Take a leaf out of the design practice’s book by introducing a contrast in style as well.
-The contemporary wallpaper strikes a different note to the room’s more traditional elements, such as the radiator, to make the scheme even more arresting.
+This contemporary wallpaper idea strikes a different note to the room’s more traditional elements, such as the radiator, to make the scheme even more arresting.

 3. Stay fresh